 - Daily reflective silence dedicated to the Examen of Consciousness

-As part of SLUH's support structure, the Ignatian Mission and Identity Committee and the Assistant Principal - Mission help to maintain the Jesuit charism of the school.
-Indicative of the level of its spiritual environment, SLUH is the top feeder school for Kenrick-Glennon Seminary in St. Louis.
+SLUH's Ignatian Mission and Identity Committee and the Assistant Principal for Mission help to maintain the Jesuit charism of the school.
+Indicative of its spiritual environment, SLUH is a top feeder school for the Jesuits and Kenrick-Glennon Seminary in St. Louis.